antmicro/verible-gerrit-example/README.md

    `ssh -p 29418 admin@localhost gerrit create-account --group "'Service Users'" --http-password rev_pass reviewdog`

 # Prepare tools
-It may be done on your native system, not the docker container
+It can be done on your native system, this part does not need to be dockerized.
 ## At first use only
 1. Clone this repository.
 2. Install [reviewodog](https://github.com/reviewdog/reviewdog#installation).